 - Before you start to make this recipe, measure and prepare your ingredients so the cooking process will go smoothly and easily.

 - Chill the dough!
 This step is crucial and prevents the cookies to spread out too much.
 After making the cookie dough, cover the bowl with plastic wrap or a clean towel, and chill the dough in the fridge for at least 1 hour.

-- We suggest letting these cookies cool for 5 minutes and then transferring them to a wire rack to cool for at least 10 more minutes.
+- I suggest letting these cookies cool for 5 minutes and then transferring them to a wire rack to cool for at least 10 more minutes.
 This step ensures that the bottom of your cookies will not be soggy from the steam.